analogdevicesinc/testbenches/docs/user_guide/build_tb.rst

 targets: it could be a library component or the project itself.
 There is nothing you can gather from the ``make`` output (other than which one failed).
 The actual information about the failure is in a log file inside the project directory.
+By default, ``make`` builds all of the available configurations and runs all of the ``test programs`` that are predefined in the ``Makefile``.

-Also, there's an option to use ``make`` using GUI, so that at the end of the build it will launch Vivado and start the simulation.
+Also, there's an option to use ``make`` using GUI, so that at the end of the build it will launch Vivado and start the simulation with the waveform viewer started as well.

 .. code-block:: bash

    make MODE=gui

-On projects which support this, some ``make`` parameters can be added, to configure the project (you can check the **system_project.tcl** file to see if your project supports this).
+Some projects support adding additional ``make`` parameters to configure the project.
+This option gives you the ability to build only the configuration that you're interested in, without building the rest of the available configurations, as well as running the chosen test program, if it is the case.

 If parameters were used, the result of the build will be in a folder under runs/, named by the configuration used.